-An important underpinning of the generous benefits secured by war-related beneficiary groups is the broad consensus among Jewish Israelis, which holds the soldiers of Israel's citizen army in high regard, believes that a strong military is essential to Israel's survival, and subscribes to the Republican notion that citizens' readiness to make sacrifices for the state should be matched by the state's readiness to safeguard their welfare and compensate them for personal costs.
-These beliefs, expectations and values tend to peak during and after wars and periods when perceived security threats are high.
-They provide powerful public legitimacy for military-based loyalty benefits, and make it difficult for public figures - whether elected politicians, appointed officials, experts or commentators - to oppose demands for improvement.
+An important underpinning of the generous benefits secured by war-related beneficiary groups is the broad consensus among Jewish Israelis to hold the soldiers of Israel's citizen army in high regard, believe that a strong military is essential to Israel's survival, and subscribe to the republican notion that citizens' readiness to make sacrifices for the state should be matched by the state's readiness to safeguard their welfare and compensate them for personal costs.
+These beliefs, expectations, and values tend to peak during and after wars and periods when perceived security threats are high.
+They provide powerful public legitimacy for military-based loyalty benefits, and make it difficult for public figures-whether elected politicians, appointed officials, experts, or commentators-to oppose demands for improvement.

-Unfortunately, while researchers have drawn on public opinion polls to document the strong degree of support in Israel for an active role for the state in combatting poverty and inequality and providing public services (e.g. Peres and Yuchtman-Yaar 1992; Cohen, Mizrachi and Yuval 2008; Shalev 2007), little evidence is available on public attitudes to war-related benefits or loyalty benefits more generally.
-However, a small survey was carried out in 1995 with the aim of evaluating public perceptions of the adequacy of cash benefits and services for different types of bereavement in Israel (Florian, Malkinson and Kasher 1999).
-The results suggested that the Jewish public is both aware of, and approves of, the advantageous cash benefits and support services to which families that experience bereavement due to either military service or terrorism are entitled.
+Unfortunately, while researchers have drawn on public opinion polls to document the strong degree of support in Israel for an active role for the state in combating poverty and inequality and providing public services (e.g. Peres and Yuchtman-Yaar 1992; Shalev 2007; Cohen et al. 2008), little evidence is available on public attitudes to war-related benefits or loyalty benefits more generally.
+However, a small survey was carried out in 1995 with the aim of evaluating public perceptions of the adequacy of cash benefits and services for different types of bereavement in Israel (Florian et al. 1999).
+The results suggested that the Jewish public is both aware of, and approves of, the advantageous cash benefits and support services to which families who experience bereavement due to either military service or terrorism are entitled.

 More recent and richer evidence is available from unpublished studies directed by Michael Shalev.
-One of these studies analyses a large nationally-representative survey conducted in 2011, which examined support for both the Liberal and Republican principles of deservingness in relation to social transfers and services as a whole.
-The results are of interest in the present context because of the centrality of the Republican principle to the legitimation of loyalty benefits in general, and war-related benefits specifically.
+One of these studies analyses a large nationally representative survey conducted in 2011, which examined support for both the liberal and republican principles of deservingness in relation to social transfers and services as a whole.
+The results are of interest in the present context because of the centrality of the republican principle to the legitimation of loyalty benefits in general, and war-related benefits specifically.